Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 DUI attorney in Tallahassee, Florida

-Underage drivers who are arrested for driving under the influence of drugs or alcohol can face steep penalties.
-The consequences of the offense can last longer than the criminal penalties.
+Underage drivers who are arrested for DUI of drugs or alcohol can face steep penalties.
 It is important you act fast after an arrest to start building a defense.

-Call (850) 681-7777 to discuss a “zero tolerance” case with an experienced Tallahassee defense attorney at Pumphrey Law.
-The attorneys at Pumphrey Law have years of experience representing juvenile offenders who are facing DUI charges.
+Call (850) 681-7777 to discuss a “zero tolerance” case with an experienced Tallahassee defense attorney.
+The DUI defense attorneys at Pumphrey Law have years of experience representing juvenile offenders who are facing DUI charges.
 They will work to help you get the best possible outcome in your case.

 Drinking and Driving Laws for People Under 21

-Juveniles under 21, however, cannot have a BAC more than 0.02.
-Under Florida Statutes § 322.2616, if prosecutors can prove an underage person was driving or was in actual physical control of a vehicle with a BAC of 0.02 or more, he or she may be convicted of a DUI.
+Under Florida Statutes Section 322.2616, if prosecutors can prove an underage person was driving or was in actual physical control of a vehicle with a blood-alcohol or breath-alcohol level of 0.02 or more, he or she may be convicted of a juvenile DUI.

 Florida has a “zero tolerance” policy toward juvenile DUI.
 Blowing over the legal limit could have serious repercussions.
 The results of the chemical test can depend on a variety of factors, including a person’s weight, height, and body.
-This means getting behind the wheel even after one drink could change your life.
+This means getting behind the wheel even after one drink could change your life and impact your future.

 Penalties for Underage DUI in Florida